astraeusrocketry/astraeusrocketry.github.io/README.md

 # Astraeus Rocketry

-Welcome to the GitHub repo of the Astraeus rocketry team!
+Welcome to the GitHub repo of the Astraeus rocketry webpage!
 We are a new team based out of Poolesville High School participating in the American Rocketry Challenge.

 ### 🚀 Our team:
 + Aryan Singh